 How to Remove Garbage Disposal Odors

 Sludge buildup in the garbage disposal is another common culprit.
-When trying to eliminate kitchen sink odors, the disposal should be a top priority.
+When trying to eliminate kitchen sink odors, disposal should be a top priority.
 Before you proceed, please remember the #1 safety rule: do not put your hand inside the garbage disposal.
 Here are some safe, easy ways to remove unwanted smells:

 - Put 2 cups of ice cubes and 1 cup of rock salt into the disposal and run the unit with cold water.
 This will help break up embedded sludge, allowing it to rinse away.